enginoid/makesomecloud/README.md

 scripts/kubectl.sh apply -f infrastructure/kubernetes/concourse/manifests/
 ```

-Our two services should now be right there:
+Our two services should now be in the service list:

 ```
 $ ./scripts/kubectl.sh get services